SpotlightKid/nexus-challenge.osamc.de/pages/rules.md

 input.

-9. You **MAY NOT** use **any samples or recordings** (not even for e.g. drums or vocals), but you **MAY** freeze or bounce tracks to an audio file to save CPU processing power.
+9. You **MAY NOT** use **any samples or recordings** (not even for e.g. drums or vocals), but you **MAY** freeze or bounce tracks to an audio file to save CPU processing power.<br/>
+   **To clarify:** no vocals are allowed (unless you synthesize them with FM).
+The reason is that this competition is about showing your skills with synth sound programming and production.
+Usually a vocal track has a big impact on the listening experience and not everybody has the voice/talent to lay down a good vocal performance (or access to someone possessing it).<br>
+   Also, you may not sample single sounds of the allowed FM synthesizers and load them into a sampler and sequence them.
+Recordings are only allowed to bounce a whole track or a sequence to audio to save processing power.

-10. You **MAY** use non Open Source Software for recording, sequencing, mixing, mastering and preparing the audio track for upload, as long as you follow all the other rules, particularly rule *A.6* and *A.8*.
+10. You **MAY** use non Open Source Software for recording, sequencing, mixing, mastering and preparing the audio track for upload, as long as you follow all the other rules, particularly rule *A.6* and *A.8*.<br/>
+    **To clarify:** if you use a non-OS DAW, you may only use the following types of non-open source signal processors within the DAW: gain, panning, delay, reverb, eq, compressor and limiter.
+These may be built-in or proprietary plugins, which come with the DAW, when purchased.
+    Any other proprietary plug-ins are *not* allowed.

 11. When submitting your entry, you **MUST** list all plug-ins you used for creating your track and also any other sequencing, recording and mastering software you used.
 The competition organizer